NewberryDIS/hfsgatsby/src/markdown-pages/text/page_3.03.md

     <figcaption class="mkdn-figcaption">Missing text supplied by a reader (click to enlarge - 635 KB jpeg image)</figcaption>
     </div>
 </figure>

-<blockquote>These two articles were omitted by the printer at the place in order where they belonged, and so I have supplied them from another source.
+> These two articles were omitted by the printer at the place in order where they belonged, and so I have supplied them from another source.
 The Reader.
 Nor is this omission to be ascribed to the author.
 Farewell, and love me.
-(16)</blockquote>
+(16)

 <p style="text-align: center;"></p>